 And Old Royal Naval College – also known as the Royal Naval College Greenwich, this site has served as a filming location for various movies and TV shows including Pirates of the Caribbean 4, The King’s Speech, The Crown, Les Misérables, Four Weddings and a Funeral, Thor II: Dark World, Skyfall and Enola Holmes.
 Guided tours are free for kids when accompanied by a paying adult.

-If your teenagers and family are hardcore Beatles fans, a fun thing to do in London is pose on the famous Abbey Road crossing.
+This is one of the best outdoor activities in London for kids that’s free especially if your family are Beatles fans.
+Yup, pose on the famous Abbey Road crossing.
 Not only is it free to do, but there’s a webcam there so you can text friends and family and get them to watch you live as you recreate the famous album sleeve.

 We’ve done this several times and it’s always great fun.
 Be aware that the sunnier it is the more people are there so be prepared to wait your turn.